rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 03. 1 Old style - you have established a venv from commandline.
-Nownload packages to it.
+Download packages to it.
 --------------------------------------------------
 .. index:: virtual environment, activate venv, path, requirements